 Insulation is the key to efficient heating and cooling.
 Like a thermos or a drink cooler, insulation keeps heated and cooled air inside where it belongs.
-Insulating efficiency is measured in thermal resistance, or R-value, which conveys a material’s ability to resist heat transfer per inch of thickness.
-Higher R-values signify greater insulating power.
+Insulating efficiency is measured in thermal resistance, or R-value.

 Why Is R-Value Important?